TEDxCornell/temp-site/design-plan/design-journey.md

 > Specifically, why does your content organization, navigation, and site design/layout meet the goals of your users?
 > How did you employ **design patterns** to improve the familiarity of the site for your audience?

-I decided to choose design 2 since I thought it fit in more with the theme of formal and professional.
-On the desktop interface, the navigation would be to the very left while the header would be to the very right.
-This employs a very famiiar design making it quick and easy for the users to get comfortable with the website.
-I also thought that having sharp edges what give a more clean look to my website.
-However, since the website is directed at potential speakers and students of Cornell, I thought it would be better to have a smoother font like sans-serif.
-This would make it more inviting and approachable for the user.
-Additionally, for the mobile screen, there is a hamburger menu at the top left.
-This consistant with how the majority of websites are built.
-The colros I chose (gray, black, red, and white), all create a professional look.
-The white background is a neutral background, the gray will be the secondary color, the black will be the font color, and the red will be the accent color.
-This content organization meets the goals of the users by making it simple, familiar, and easy to access.
-Users will know exactly where everything is since the design is consistant with the majority of websites.
+Our audience are interested in getting involved in the team, so we put the application information in the Home page so that they can see it immediately.
+The Past Events page is very easy to follow as it puts together photos and descriptions of events that the club held.
+Information about the "activity" is all in this page.
+Our Story is the place where potential applicants get an impression of how the team develops and works.
+Information about the "people" is all in this page.
+Other information is put in FAQ.
+After the visitor looks at specific sessions of the site and feels like they still have questions unanswered, they can go to FAQ.
+The main navbar enables the audience to locate the information they want and get there quickely.

+Our main visual theme is professional.
+Our audience are potential members and speakers.
+So if the site looks casual, they would think that the club is not reliable.
+Being professional and formal is really important.

+Most of my audience should be familiar with the layout pattern: text and images in columns on the mobile page and in rows on the laptop page.
+The content spans as wide as possible on narrow screens while appropriate white spacing is applied to wider screens to enhance readability and usability.
+Slight misalignments are avoided so that the website looks more professional and visually pleasing.

 ## Interactivity Rationale (Milestone 2)

 > Describe the purpose of your proposed interactivity.
 > Provide a brief rationale explaining how your proposed interactivity addresses the goals of your site's audience and enhances their user experience.

+UPDATES: Elaborated on the purpose of our interactivity.

 - A hamburger menu on narrower screens will increase real estate for more essential content.
-It also lets the visitors know the structure of the website and locate their needed content efficiently.
-- Button darkening when hovered over provides feedback efficiently to the audience's actions.
-This feature makes the website more usable and helps the audience accomplish their goals in general.
-- The dropdown pattern in the FAQ page helps block other content that might be unnecessary for the audience so that they can quickly find what they want.
+It also makes the site clean and neat.
+Our audience come to the website to learn about the club, and a cleaner layout conveys the message to the audience that the club is professional and formal.

+- The dropdown menu for Past Events page lets the visitors know the structure of this long page and locate their needed content efficiently.
+For example, one visitor who are interested in becoming a speaker in the 2023 conference clicks on the button and sees the dropdown menu.
+If they wants to look at the most recent event, they can click on "2022 Talks" and will be taken directly to the session without scrolling down and down.

-- The slideshow of speakers of past events saves space.
+- The slideshow of speakers in Past Events saves space.
 The audience don't have to scroll down and down and down to see all the speakers but just click on the next or previous buttons.
+Our audience are not merely those who want to become a speaker.
+Others who want to join the team might only want to look at the general form of TEDxCornell's events without looking into the speakers.
+In this case they can easily skip the slideshow and continue to another event.

+- The accordion pattern in the FAQ page helps block other content that might be unnecessary for the audience so that they can quickly find information they want.
+The audience always go to the FAQ page with a question already in mind.
+Hiding the answers initially lets users focus on the questions and browse them through.
+After that, they can simply leave (if nothing found) or click the question to see the answer.

 ## Interactivity Plan (Milestone 2)